Uniformizing complex ODEs and applications: Renormalization in the exceptional divisor

+Hence the holonomy map $(u_0,v_0) \mapsto (u(1) ,v(1))$ does not coincide with the identity since $u(1)$ is not independent of $v_0$.
+This yields the desired contradiction and ends the proof of Proposition~\ref{aproposition2}. \end{proof}

+Unlike the time-form, the {\it renormalized time-form} is defined for every regular leaf of the foliation whether or not the leaf is contained in the zero/pole divisor of $X$.
+Propositions~\ref{aproposition} and~\ref{aproposition2} then imply that the ``renormalized time-form'' can be defined over every leaf $L_{\infty} \subseteq \Delta_{\infty}$ provided that $X$ satisfies the conditions in the preceding statements.
+In view of this, and unless otherwise stated, throughout the rest of this paper we shall assume the following.

-{\bf General assumption}: No irreducible component of the curve $\{ \textsc{P}^{\ast} =0\}$ is invariant by $\tilf_{\infty}$.
+{\bf General assumption}: No irreducible component of the curve $\{ \textsc{P}^{\ast} =0\} \cap \Delta_{\infty}$ is invariant by $\tilf_{\infty}$.

-This condition does not affect the general character of the results stated in the Introduction.
-For example, concerning the statements of Theorems~A, A' and~B, we have the following:
+As pointed out above, under the semi-complete assumption, $\{ \textsc{P}^{\ast} =0\} \cap \Delta_{\infty}$ is not invariant for the foliation induced by the vector field $X$.
+Nonetheless, for semi-complete vector fields, a lot more can be said about this (non-$\tilf_{\infty}$-invariant) curve.
+In particular, when $X$ is a homogeneous semi-complete vector field with degree at least~$3$, the proof of Proposition~\ref{aproposition} also yields:

-\begin{prop} Assume that $X$ is a homogeneous semi-complete vector field with degree greater than or equal to~$3$.
-Suppose that $\tXX$ is as in Equation~(\ref{campo}).
-Then $\textsc{P}^{\ast} = 0$ is not invariant by $\tilf_{\infty}$.
-In fact, a regular leaf of $\tilf_{\infty}$ cannot be contained in the singular set of $\tilf$. \end{prop}
+\begin{prop} Assume that $X$ is a homogeneous polynomial semi-complete vector field with degree $d \geq 3$.
+Let $\tXX$ be as in Equation~(\ref{campo}) and assume also that $\textsc{P}^{\ast}$ is not invertible.
+Then every non-trivial irreducible component of $\textsc{P}^{\ast}$ has order~$1$.
+Furthermore, every non-trivial irreducible component of $\textsc{P}^{\ast}$ must also appear as an irreducible component of $ \overline{\textsc{P}}$. \end{prop}